How Much Compensation For A Roundabout Accident Claim? Who Is At Fault?

 - See if you could have a valid claim by filling out the form on our website

-This is any type of accident that happens on a roundabout, no matter whether you were the passenger in a vehicle that crashed into the roundabout itself, or you were driving when someone else crashed into you.
+This is any type of accident that happens on a roundabout, no matter whether you were the passenger in a vehicle that crashed or driving when someone else crashed into you.
 The Highway Code is in place to reduce accidents on mini-roundabouts and roundabouts.
 It states that when turning right at a roundabout, you need to do the following:

 - Signal right and then use the right-hand lane when approaching the roundabout